-The role includes giving advice on financial matters and performing a range of checks on the multi academy trust's financial systems.
+His role includes giving advice on financial matters and performing a range of checks on the multi academy trust's financial systems.
 In particular the checks carried out in the current period included:

-- testing of payroll systems
+- · testing of payroll systems

-- · testing of purchase systems
+- testing of purchase systems

 - testing of control accounts / bank reconciliations

-On a termly basis, the responsible officer reports to the board of trustees, on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+On a termly basis, the Responsible Officer reports are distributed to the board of trustees, through the finance and general purposes committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.